-S.B.
+As proposed, S.B.
 1824 creates the Task Force for Children with Special Needs (task force) to improve the coordination and quality of services for children and young people with special needs.
-The proposed task force-composed of a representative of a local mental health authority or a local mental retardation authority, state agency leaders, legislators, and parents or consumer advocates-would create a coordinated strategic plan for improving service delivery for children ages zero to 21 with serious mental illness, developmental disabilities, and chronic illness.
-To assure that all service areas are thoroughly addressed by the task force, the bill establishes subcommittees to focus on specific issues, including education, healthcare, transitioning youth, early childhood detection/intervention, juvenile justice, and mental health, and requires each subcommittee to report findings and related recommendations to the task force at least once a year.
+The proposed task force would be composed of state agency leaders, legislators, and parents or consumer advocates who would create a coordinated strategic plan for improving service delivery for children ages zero to 21 with serious mental illness, developmental disabilities, and chronic illness.
+To assure that all service areas are thoroughly addressed by the task force, the bill establishes subcommittees to focus on specific issues including education, healthcare, transitioning youth, early childhood detection/intervention, and juvenile justice, and requires each subcommittee to report findings and related recommendations to the task force at least once a year.